bikaylee/Jump-Jump/README.md

 # Pixel Jump

-Our AI project is a Jump & Jump gameplay simulation in Minecraft, with different sizes and shapes of platform for the agent to jump on based on gravity and velocity.
+Pixel Jump is a gameplay simulation in Minecraft that the agent will perform physical jumps from one platform to another with user-control jump simulation based on projectile motion in 3D.
+The purpose of this project is to let the agent observe his surrounding platforms and then pick an initial velocity from a continuous action space to ensure that the agent can land on various positions of the next platform and hopefully jump onto the glass (goal) block for greater reward.

 ---
 Our agent James is trapped by a swamp of lava.
 In order to escape, he must jump through a variety of platforms without falling to the lava.
 Our job is to improve his jumping skills by training him in his “mind palace” because he only lives once.